ngen-brett/gitlab-ce/doc/ci/variables/README.md

 [custom variable `$TEST`](#creating-a-custom-environment-variable)
 as exemplified above and you want to override it in a manual pipeline.
 Navigate to your project's **CI/CD > Pipelines** and click **Run pipeline**.
-Choose the branch you want to run the pipeline for, then add a new variable pair through the UI:
+Choose the branch you want to run the pipeline for, then add a new variable through the UI:

 ![Override variable value](img/override_variable_manual_pipeline.png)